GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 - [ ] declaring more than one data instance in the same statement, either at file scope or within a class

-  Note that this is supported _within_ a function (for example, `int i = 0, *pi = nullptr`).
+  This is only supported _within_ a function (for example, `int i = 0, *pi = nullptr`).
 - [ ] type matching based on `volatile` (only `const` affects matching)
 - [ ] unnamed bit fields